 Although visiting the beach is fun and family friendly, everyone should be aware of the possible dangers that our coastline can pose.

-The Environment Agency provides advice and ratings on water quality on beaches and in other bathing areas, profiles for Hayling beach and other beaches can be found on its website.
+The Environment Agency provides advice and ratings on water quality on beaches and in other bathing areas, profiles for Hayling beach and other beaches.

 Current advice from Southern Water is to think carefully before entering bathing and recreational waters during or for at least 24 hours after heavy rain.
 Water quality is also likely to be poorer on overcast days and during windy conditions when waves are high or waters are choppy.

-Southern Water's beachbuoy service provides up-to-date information on water quality via email alert, sign-up by visiting its website.
+Southern Water's beachbuoy service provides up-to-date information on water quality via email alert.